 Provides room for negotiation

 If your compensation or retention policy incorporates retention bonuses as an initiative, you let employees know how to negotiate a bonus before they consider leaving the company due to inadequate compensation.
-It also opens up room for them to request other incentives, such as a raise, a promotion, or access to development opportunities.
+It also empowers them to request other incentives, such as a raise, a promotion, or access to development opportunities.

 Makes team members feel valued

 Showing appreciation can make the difference between an engaged and disengaged workforce.
-And a retention bonus might be the answer to show a dissatisfied employee that you recognize their efforts and see them as an irreplaceable part of the team.
+What’s more, a retention payment might be the answer to show a dissatisfied employee that you recognize their efforts and see them as an irreplaceable part of the team.
 If they’re undecided about quitting, doing so might make them reconsider.

 Gives staff a competitive edge in their professional futures